sukruErc/Spin-Clothes/README.md

 # Spin Clothes

-The project is copy of Spin Clothes and it is made for practice purposes and it is like car Battle games.
-The gameplay purpose is gearing up
+The project is copy of Spin Clothes and it is made for practice purposes.